songkeys/aimmit/README.md

 ## Credits

 - [Nutlope/aicommits](https://github.com/Nutlope/aicommits): the original project.
-I made this project because I want to make more customizations and provide some free services.
+I made this project because I want to make more customizations and provide a free service option.
 - OpenAI: the AI model provider.

 ## License